 - Mega-banks have been required to repay hundreds of millions of dollars wrongfully taken from consumers.

 It can feel terrible when it seems like a bank only wants you for your money, charging fees or trying to upsell you on expensive products you don’t need.
+Better banking supports communities, the environment, and your values.

 Benefits of switching banks: